 Personal Counseling and Goal Setting

 This tailors the Program to the individual.
 Addressing medical, psychological, dental, medications, legal issues, etc., and resolves any stumbling blocks to success.
-In the final phase of the Program, the Chaplain works with each man to achieve independent living.
-He helps them find a job or apply for SSI if appropriate and save money.
+A Mission manager works with each client to achieve an independent living situation.

 - Pipeline: 1-2 months.
 Introduction to the Program, includes all aspects except the classes.